Collaboration, Color Consistency, and Interactive Print in Digital Packaging

 Not only do QR codes on packaging serve to connect brands with consumers, but they will become essential in creating a “digital identity” for packages.

 Currently, the standard UPC barcode — and EAN codes in Europe — on CPG items can only store basic data about a product.
 However, GS1 has developed Sunrise 2027, bringing more information through two-dimensional barcodes like Flowcode.
-Because of this, Daughtery said QR codes will serve as both a GS1-compliant code and a consumer engagement channel.
+As the name suggests, Sunrise 2027 will become available in 2027, and CPG will be one of the first areas in which this standard is adopted, according to Daugherty.
+Because of this, he said QR codes will serve as both a GS1-compliant code and a consumer engagement channel.

 In addition to serving as a channel between consumers and brands, Jason Rambler, director of strategic innovation at Avery Dennison, indicated that these codes will help with labor and efficiency issues.